khasky/Angular-Chat/README.md

-Angular Chat v0.3.2 - AngularJS chat module
+AngularJS Chat - AngularJS chat module based on refreshing
 ===================

-This AngularJS chat module is based on refreshing.
-I wrote some server side scripts on PHP for testing and you can try it by yourself.
+This chat module requires a server-side for process and store incoming data from chat users.
+I have made very easy PHP scripts for server-side and it works from a box on PHP-compatible hosting.

 [Live demo](http://khasky.com/demo/ng-chat)